 - Other important health care tasks.

-The Medical Assistant program at Glendale Career College provides students with the healthcare knowledge and training required to begin working in a health care or medical office, including medical clinics, doctors' offices, HMOs, rehabilitation centers, hospitals and other health care facilities.
+The Medical Assistant program at Glendale Career College is certified and accredited which provides students with the healthcare knowledge and training required to begin working in a health care or medical office, including medical clinics, doctors' offices, HMOs, rehabilitation centers, hospitals and other health care facilities.

 *Glendale Career College cannot guarantee employment.